-We want to support programmes which show a good understanding of the costs and income involved and how they will be monitored and controlled.
+We want to support projects which are able to show a good understanding of the costs and income involved and how they will be monitored and controlled.
 We also need the information in these tables to report back to our funders.